Zhaoyu-Qu/DevInternHubBackend/README.md

 ## Overview
-This repository stores the source code of the Spring Boot backend of website `www.DevInternHub.space`.
+This repository contains the source code for the Spring Boot backend of the website www.DevInternHub.space.
-The API document for the website's backend server is available at http://www.devinternhub.space:8080/swagger-ui/index.html.
+The API documentation for the backend server is available at: http://www.devinternhub.space:8080/swagger-ui/index.html

 ## QuickStart
 To run the application, first set up a MariaDB server.